mongodb-js/juttle-mongodb-adapter/README.md

 This was one of my projects during MongoDB Skunkworks in February, 2017.
 It is merely a proof of concept and there are many, many things to do before it would be ready for any real use.

-Interested in hacking on this more?
-Check out the [juttle-elastic-adapter][juttle-elastic-adapter] for guidance on how to build things out further.
+Interested in hacking on this?
+Check out the [juttle-elastic-adapter][juttle-elastic-adapter] for guidance on how to build things out further and testing.
+Happy to review any pull requests, but I don't have any concrete plans to work on this project in the future.

 ## Usage